 The tool should fit into your existing software stack

 We also argue that you should never choose to add new software that doesn't offer an integration with your current software stack.
-This integration can be native, or though a middleware like Zapier or PieSync, which was recently acquired by HubSpot.
+This integration can be native or through software like Zapier or PieSync, which HubSpot recently acquired.

 Competitors to Marketo and HubSpot Enterprise

-Of the early pioneers in the field of marketing automation, only HubSpot and Marketo remain as stand-alone offerings, and Marketo is likely going to be an integrated part of Adobe Marketing Cloud eventually.
+Of the early pioneers in the field of marketing automation, only HubSpot and Marketo remain stand-alone offerings, and Marketo will likely be an integrated part of Adobe Marketing Cloud eventually.
 Here are a few facts about the leading players in marketing automation:

 - Eloqua (Oracle) is now an integrated part of Oracle Marketing Cloud's enterprise offering.

 - HubSpot, founded in 2006 on the inbound marketing philosophy, covers the entire buyer's journey from attracting traffic to delighting existing customers.
-Was the first all-in-one inbound platform rather than purely a marketing automation tool.
+It was the first all-in-one inbound platform rather than purely a marketing automation tool.
 Has also been the leader in building an ecosystem of third-party apps and integrations.
-Historically HubSpot targeted small and medium-sized companies and built their strength on usability.
-Ease-of-use continues to be the core strength when steadily moving upmarket to serve enterprise businesses.
+Historically HubSpot targeted small and medium-sized companies and built its strength on usability.
+Ease-of-use remains the core strength when steadily moving upmarket to serve enterprise businesses.

-To learn more, we suggest visiting G2's list of best marketing automation software to study the user reviews and scores of the more than 200 marketing automation tools that are listed.
-You can also take a look at our article 'The best B2B marketing automation platforms' to get our comparison and opinions.
+To learn more, we suggest visiting G2's list of best marketing automation software to study the user reviews and scores of the more than 200 marketing automation tools listed.
+You can also look at our article 'The best B2B marketing automation platforms to get our comparison and opinions.